William Hare, 5th Earl of Listowel

 William Francis Hare, 5th Earl of Listowel, GCMG, PC (28 September 1906 – 12 March 1997), styled Viscount Ennismore between 1924 and 1931, was an Anglo-Irish peer and Labour politician.
-He was the last Secretary of State for India as well as the last Governor-General of Ghana.
+He was the last Secretary of State for India, as well as the last Governor-General of Ghana.

 Background and education

 Lord Listowel was the eldest son of Richard Hare, 4th Earl of Listowel, and Freda, daughter of Francis Vanden-Bempde-Johnstone, 2nd Baron Derwent.
-John Hare, 1st Viscount Blakenham, a Conservative Cabinet minister, was his younger brother.
-He was educated at Eton College, Balliol College, Oxford, Magdalene College, Cambridge and King's College London (PhD, 1932).
+His brothers included Professor Richard Gilbert Hare, an expert on Russian art and literature, and John Hare, 1st Viscount Blakenham, a Conservative Cabinet minister, was his younger brother.
+He was educated at Eton College, Balliol College, Oxford, Magdalene College, Cambridge (BA, 1929) and King's College London (PhD, 1932).

 Political career

 Listowel served as a lieutenant in the Intelligence Corps.
 He entered the House of Lords on the death of his father in November 1931, by right of the United Kingdom peerage of Baron Hare, and made his maiden speech in March of the following year.
-He was a Labour Party whip in the Lords from 1941 to 1944 and Deputy Leader of the House of Lords and Under-Secretary of State for India and Burma from 1944 to 1945.
+He was a Labour Party whip in the Lords from 1941 to 1944, and Deputy Leader of the House of Lords and Under-Secretary of State for India and Burma from 1944 to 1945.

 When Labour came to power in 1945 under Clement Attlee, Listowel was appointed Postmaster General, a post he held until April 1947, and was briefly Minister of Information between February and March 1946, when the office was abolished.

 In April 1947 he entered the cabinet as Secretary of State for India and Burma.
 Prime Minister Clement Attlee, however, made all the government's major decisions regarding India.
 After India gained independence in August 1947, his cabinet title became Secretary of State for Burma, working from the Burma Office, but in January 1948 this too was abolished, when Burma also gained independence, and Listowel then left the cabinet.
 He continued to serve under Attlee as Minister of State for Colonial Affairs from 1948 to 1950 and as Joint Parliamentary Secretary to the Ministry of Agriculture and Fisheries from 1950 to 1951.
-In 1957 he was appointed Governor-General of Ghana, a post he held until 1960, when Ghana became a Republic.
+In 1957, he was appointed Governor-General of Ghana, a post he held until 1960, when Ghana became a Republic.
 He was later Chairman of Committees in the House of Lords between 1965 and 1976.
 He remained an active member of the House of Lords, speaking for the last time in July 1995, aged 88.

 Apart from his career in national politics, Lord Listowel was a member of the London County Council for East Lewisham between 1937 and 1946, and for Battersea North between 1952 and 1957.
 He was appointed a Privy Counsellor in 1946 and a GCMG in 1957.

+Animal welfare

+Listowel was an opponent of blood sports and was President of the League Against Cruel Sports from 1963 to 1967 when he resigned following his appointment as Chairman of Committees in the House of Lords.
+He was succeeded by Donald Soper.